WGLab/Bioformer/README.md

-# Bioformer
+# Bioformer: an efficient BERT model for biomedical text mining
 Bioformer is a lightweight BERT model pretrained from biomedical Literature.
-Bioformer was pretrained on all PubMed abstracts (as of Jan 2021) and 1 million randomly-sampled PubMed Central full-text articles.
+We pretrained two Bioformer models, `Bioformer-8L` and `Bioformer-16L`.
+Both models were pretrained on all PubMed abstracts (as of Jan 2021) and 1 million subsampled PubMed Central full-text articles.
 We used the original implementation of [BERT](https://github.com/google-research/bert) to train the model.
-Bioformer has the following features:
+Bioformer models have the following features:

  - **Accurate**.
 Bioformer achieves comparable or even better performance than BioBERT/PubMedBERT on downstream NLP tasks.
  - **Lightweight**.
 Bioformer has 8 layers (transformer blocks) with a hidden embedding size of 512, and the number of self-attention heads is 8.
 Its total number of parameters is 42,820,610.
 Compared with a typical BERT-base model (e.g. BioBERT-Base), Bioformer uses 60% less parameters.